resource-watch/slate/source/includes/api/_subscriptions.md

 ```

-With the same body that create subscription.
+With the same body that creates the subscription.

 ## Unsubscribe

-To unsubscribe a subscription
+To unsubscribe a subscription:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/subscriptions/:id/unsubscribe \